-There are several Things to do in Nairobi Kenya, You just need to know where to look and be at the right place at the right time.
-There is a lot to see and experience but not many of us would consider the city as worth exploring.
+There are several things to do in Nairobi Kenya.
+You need to know where to look and be at the right place at the right time.
+There is a lot to see and experience, but not many of us would consider the city as worth exploring.

 Keep reading to learn about the best places to visit in Nairobi.
 Nairobi is one of the unique destinations in the world.

-Many people have traveled from far to come and experience the beauty of the city and its remarkable history.
+Many people have travelled from far to come and experience the beauty of the city and its remarkable history.